Parking plan and budget

 - The duration of the pandemic’s negative impact on parking activity.
 Reduced parking activity in high occupancy areas of the city has significantly impacted parking revenue streams, including tag issuance.

-- Integrating the Calgary Parking Authority’s operations fully with The City’s new organizational structure will be a complex process and will take time.
+- Integrating Calgary Parking’s operations fully with The City’s new organizational structure will be a complex process and will take time.
 The transition aims to minimize any disruption of service for customers.

 - As the trend towards teleworking continues, new products such as the Flex Pass have been developed and will be evaluated and updated as circumstances continue to evolve.